0BZEN/shadertoy/README.txt

 the Shadertoys are very demanding on the GPU (most run a complex ray-marching algo on procedural content).

 Reducing the frame buffer resolution increases framerate but decreases quality.

+command line parameters : e.g. shader=cartoon display=2 resx=1024 resy=1024 tex0=empty tex1=nyan

+shader : what shader to select from the 'shaders' folder.

+display : what display deviceto use.

+resx, resy : resolution of the back buffer.

+tex0, tex1, tex2, tex3 : what texture to select from the 'textures' folder, for each texture channel.
+See ShaderToy website to be sure.